"Anywhere I see suffering, that is where I want to be, doing what I can.”

 – Princess Diana

 Diana, a Humanitarian

 Diana, Princess of Wales, and Mother Teresa of Calcutta walked hand-in-hand through the streets of New York’s Bronx on Tuesday, June 17, 1997.
-Little did we know at the time the two women would die less than three months later and three days apart.
+Little did we know at the time the two women would die less than three months later and five days apart.

 To this day, no one has even come close to filling the shoes of these two iconic women.